AnimeshDeb/moodAudio/README.md

 Status 9/13/2025:
 - Added landing page
-- Useflow complete, now users can generate audio from a prompt
+- Useflow complete, now users can generate downloadable audio from a prompt
 - Added styling and loading states.